CLARIAH/wp6-missieven/docs/transcription.md

 ## Text

+The text consists of three types of text:

-The running, unmarked text is original letter text, written between 1610 and 1761
+**original** The running, unmarked text is original letter text, written between 1610 and 1761.

-The italic paragraphs, usually but not always between brackets, are editorial comments, written between 1960 and 2007.
+**editorial** The italic paragraphs, usually but not always between brackets, are editorial comments, written between 1960 and 2007.

+**footnotes** At the bottom of the text there is explanatory text that targets words in the running text, both original text and editorial text.

 ### Footnotes

-Both types of text are annotated with footnotes.

 There are two kind of footnotes: